Bean, cheese and smoked chilli pupusas

 1 tbsp coriander seeds

-1. Heat a large cast-iron skillet over medium heat.
-Add chillies and dry roast for approximately 2 minutes or until slightly puffed.
-Remove from heat and transfer to a bowl.
-Pour 1 cup boiling water over chillies and set aside for 15 minutes to rehydrate.
+1. Heat a large cast-iron pan over medium heat.
+Add chillies.
+Dry roast for 2 minutes until slightly puffed.
+Remove from heat.
+Transfer to a bowl.
+Pour 1 cup boiling water over chillies.
+Set aside for 15 minutes.

-2. Meanwhile, heat a quarter cup of vegetable oil in the same skillet over medium heat.
-Add brown onion and the onion skins and cook, stirring until charred.
-Be mindful as the oil will spit and smoke.
-Take the onion further than you think.
+2. Meanwhile, heat a quarter cup of vegetable oil in the same pan over medium heat.
+Add brown onion and onion skins.
+Cook, stirring until charred.
 Redman-Lloyd likes the skins burnt and crisp – it adds more flavour.

-3. Remove chillies from water and roughly chop, being mindful to avoid the seeds.
-Transfer the chopped chillies, onions and a few tablespoons of chilli liquid to a blender, add 1 can of drained beans and 1 can with liquid, and purée until smooth.
-Do not throw out the hot oil.
+3. Remove chillies from water and roughly chop, avoiding seeds.
+Transfer chilli, onions and w tablespoons of chilli liquid to a blender.
+Add 1 can of drained beans, 1 can with liquid.
+Purée until smooth.
+Don’t throw out hot oil.

-4 Add the puréed mixture to the remaining oil, then cook over medium-high heat, stirring often and scraping the bottom until mixture is thickened (5-7 minutes).
-Set aside to cool and thicken even more.
+4 Add puréed mix to remaining oil.
+Cook over medium-high heat, stirring often, scraping the bottom until mixture thickens (5-7 minutes).
+Set aside to cool/thicken.
 Season to taste.

 5. In a large bowl, mix masa flour with a generous pinch of salt.
-In stages, add 3 cups of warm water to the flour.
-You want the dough to come together but still have some stick.
+In stages, add 3 cups of warm water to flour.
+You want the dough to come together but also have some stick.
 Let dough rest under a damp cloth for 15 minutes.

-6. While dough rests, combine kraut with carrots, massage.
+6. Combine kraut with carrots, massage.
 Roughly chop jalapeños.
-Add Mexican oregano, lime juice and a splash of brine from the jalapeño jar.
+Add oregano, lime juice and a splash of brine from the jalapeño jar.
 Season to taste.

-7. For the quick-pickled onion, combine vinegar with 1 cup of water, sugar and spices in a small saucepan and bring to a simmer.
+7. For the quick-pickled onion, combine vinegar with 1 cup of water, sugar and spices in a small saucepan.
+Bring to a simmer.
 Roughly chop the red onion and place in bowl.
 Pour pickling mix over red onion and leave to pickle and cool for 10-15 minutes.
 Season to taste.

-10. Pre-heat oven to 150°C. Ready yourself with a small bowl of warm water with a drizzle of oil.
-This will keep your hands from sticking to the dough as you work with it.
-Heat 1 tbsp vegetable oil in a non-stick pan or skillet over medium-high heat.
+2. Pre-heat oven to 150°C. Ready a small bowl of warm water with a drizzle of oil.
+This will keep your hands from sticking to the dough as you work it.
+Heat 1 tbsp vegetable oil in a non-stick pan over medium-high heat.

-11. Round one ball in the palm of your hand and use your thumb to make a groove in the centre, making a well for the filling.
-Fill the hole with about 2 tablespoons of the beany-cheesy mix and using a damp finger, pull the dough back up around the hole, enclosing the filling.
+3. Round one ball in the palm of your hand.
+Use your thumb to make a groove in the centre, making a well for the filling.
+Fill the hole with 2 tablespoons of the beany-cheesy mix.
+Using a damp finger, pull dough up around the hole, enclosing the filling.
 Gently flatten into a disc.
-Repeat with remaining filling and dough balls.
+Repeat with remaining filling and dough.

-12. Transfer pupusa to hot skillet and cook, turning once or twice until golden brown and crisp (approximately 2 minutes per side).
-If some filling leaks out, it’s okay, crisp burnt bits of bean and cheese is unsurprisingly delicious.
-Brush pupusa with chilli oil on both sides for an extra kick and warm on a tray in oven while you roll more.
+4. Transfer pupusas to hot pan and cook, turning once or twice until golden brown and crisp.
+If some filling leaks out, it’s okay.
+Crisp bits of bean and cheese is delicious.
+Brush pupusas with chilli oil on both sides for extra kick.
+Warm on a tray in oven and roll more.

-13. Serve pupusas loaded with kraut slaw, quick-pickled onion, coriander leaves and stems, lime wedges and your favourite hot sauce.
+5. Serve pupusas with kraut slaw, quick-pickled onion, coriander leaves and stems and lime wedges as well as your favourite hot sauce.